-The broad and eclectic range of industries in the UK makes it one of the best choices for work in Europe, with many cities transforming into international business hubs
+The broad range of industries in the UK makes it one of the best choices for work in Europe, with many cities transforming into international business hubs

-Industries that are currently seeing a drive in recruitment are education, engineering and law.
-The hospitality and retail industries have a high turnover of staff and so often recruit all year round.
+The hospitality and retail industries often recruit all year round due to a high turnover of staff.
 The creative arts and design sector, although highly competitive, is often recruiting in London, while marketing and PR is thriving in cities such as Birmingham and Manchester.

-For tips and information on how best to approach the job market, see job hunting.
+Get tips on how best to approach the job market and find a job.

-If you are coming from outside the UK and you have a different mother tongue than English, you may be able to find teaching work as a modern foreign language (MFL) teacher.
 The main languages taught in schools in the UK are French, Spanish and German.
+If you are coming from outside the UK and possess skills in one of these languages, you may be able to find teaching work as a modern foreign language (MFL) teacher.

-There is a shortage of professionals in these subjects and a demand for talented individuals.
-If you have a university degree or English equivalent, and a good grasp of English language, you may be entitled to bursary support in order to complete the required postgraduate study to become a teacher of modern foreign languages.
+Due to a shortage of professionals in these subjects there is a high demand for talented individuals.
+If you have a university degree or English equivalent, and a good grasp of the English language, you may be entitled to bursary support in order to complete the required postgraduate study.

 For more information on teaching languages in the UK, available bursaries and training options, go to Teach Modern Foreign Languages .

 To get a foot in the door of an organisation, many students in the UK look for work experience.
 Work experience opportunities will vary in length, depending on the organisation.
 In some cases a placement will be as short-term as one day; others may last for several months and lead to a permanent position.

 It's important to remember that all work experience is valuable and many students are successful in securing a place for several months.

 Your university's international office can help you find and apply for work experience and internships.